PDC-support/benchmarks-procurement/benchmarks/Synthetic/README.md

 SC19 [https://doi.org/10.1145/3295500.3356215] and the benchmark
 source can be downloaded from
 https://xgitlab.cels.anl.gov/networkbench/GPCNET.
-Performance for this benchmark should be stated for running at full system size and all targets are given for the 99% percentile, i.e. 99% of all executed tests in the benchmark code must meet or exceed the target.
+Performance for this benchmark must be stated for running at full system size and all targets are given for the 99% percentile, i.e. 99% of all executed tests in the benchmark code must meet or exceed the target.
 The following characteristics are requested: Random-ring latency for small